Salige Frau: Guardians of the chamois

-According to one legend, a young man named Schütz from Längenfeld, Ötztal suffered a fell in the mountains and by chance gained entry to den of the Salige Fräulein in a crystal grotto, with its palace and gardens.
+According to one legend, a young man named Schütz from Längenfeld, Ötztal suffered a fall in the mountains and by chance gained entry to den of the Salige Fräulein in a crystal grotto, with its palace and gardens.
 He was allowed permission to revisit, as long as he kept the promise not to reveal the secret, and not to slay any mountain beast.
 He lost his privilege one night when his curious mother followed him and raised her voice as he was about to enter.
+He loses motivation in life, but encouraged by his friends decided of all things to join them in hunting, and shot at a chamois.
+Three angry Salige appeared to protect it, and a shudder came over the youth that made him fall from the precipice, dashing him to pieces.
+(Note: In a close variant version, a shepherd gets admission after spilling his noodles when trying to pray at the sound of the church bells, loses his pass with his indiscretion of the secret to his father, turns a chamois hunter breaking the second taboo, and blinded by the Selige's radiance, he falls to death.)

+It is also claimed that these Salige Fräulein normally only appear to humans in the guise of bearded vultures (Note: Jochgeier.) as they guard their chamois up in the mountains.